The Alphabet Game: Format

 Two members of the public team up with two celebrities each, while a fifth acts as judge.
 The five celebrities are there all week, while the contestants rotate.
 Round 1 sees the teams trying to buzz in for control of a question such as 'things I would do if I won the lottery'; the teams must then go through the alphabet to provide answers.
 The other team can challenge an answer if they feel it is incorrect, in which case the judge decides which team is correct.
 If the judge decides the challenging team is correct or a team member can't think of an answer, play passes to the other team.
 This round ends when one team passes Z, and the next consists of the teams trying to create a chain of words each starting with the end of the last.
 In round three, the teams are given a sentence and asked to finish it, for example "Kevin likes to F".
 The three members of the other team have a card each with one answer on which the opposing team must give.
 Each team member gets seven seconds each.

 In round four, contestants must try and describe something using word/phrases beginning with each letter.
 Round five is a repeat of round one to be played until time is up.
 Round six is played by the winner; if the ties are scored, the teams decide amongst themselves to find one to win the prize for both teams.
 O'Connor will then ask a question with a three word answer, for example "Who invented the telephone?" and the three team members must answer "A G B" (Alexander Graham Bell).
 Five correct answers in sixty seconds nets them the prize.

 Transmissions

 International versions

-The format has been adapted in France, Spain, Colombia, Argentina, Panama, Portugal, Brasil, Italy, Turkey, Chile, Uruguay and Germany.
+The format has been aired in France, Spain, Colombia, Argentina, Panama, Portugal, Brazil, Italy, Turkey, Chile, Uruguay, Germany and Greece.
+The format in countries outside of the UK is more of a straight-laced game show, following the format of the Italian adaptation Passaparola, and with a famous final round where players have to name an answer to a question for every letter (or the majority of letters) of the alphabet in a time limit, which itself comes from an abandoned Dutch quiz show idea called 21×100.